kaworu/lua-sysctl/README.md

 - _S,timeval_ `struct timeval`
 - _S,vmtotal_ `struct vmtotal`

-In lua land, it means that:
+In Lua land, it means that:
 - _I_, _UI_, _IK_, _L_, _UL_, are numbers.
 - _A_ is a string.
 - _S,clockinfo_ is a table of integers